 For loose articles and even admin papers you have to keep, display them with style a la Carrie Bradshaw, who used simple and inexpensive magazine holders to create a symmetrical and neutral look for all her loose odds and ends.

-Alaina Kaczmarski of theeverygirl.com took a unique approach to displaying some of her books with a Wayfair stackable bookcase, pictured above.
+Alaina Kaczmarski of theeverygirl.com took a unique approach to displaying some of her books with a Wayfair stackable bookcase, pictured to the left.
 Notice the way some are strategically placed spine-in to keep a neutral pallet, without having to buy new to fit the colour scheme.
 This is a signature trick of Andrew Pike’s, as seen below in our Coastal Chic model home in the Riverland community.

 Known for using her client’s personal items, designer Amanda Barnes shows us another innovative way to use the odds and ends you’ve been collecting for years as a beautiful display piece.
 As an added bonus, matchbooks are as purposeful as they are beautiful when placed on coffee tables near candles.